 Take a moment to let that sink in.

 The opioid crisis has given rise to a culture of fear.
 The most important step a practitioner can take is to move beyond this fear and understand what is motivating the misuse of opioids.
 Does the medication adequately control their pain?
 Have they tried alternative (non-pharmacological) interventions?
 Do they have a strong foundation of coping skills to draw from?
-Each of these questions has an answer that points to specific solutions to guide your next steps.
+Each of these questions has an answer that points to specific solutions that will guide your next steps.

 Cure #2: Practitioners Who Know Better, Do Better